femi123-4/Mood-Tracker/README.md

 **Allow the user add optional journal entries to reflect on your day.
 **Analyze mood trends using interactive charts and graphs.
 **Gain insights into mood triggers and patterns.
-**Mood Tracking Analysis**: Integrate AI/ML models to analyze mood patterns and provide personalized recommendations.
+**Mood Tracking Analysis: Integrate AI/ML models to analyze mood patterns and provide personalized recommendations.
-**Mobile App Version**: Release a mobile app for iOS and Android to make mood tracking more accessible.
+**Mobile App Version: Release a mobile app for iOS and Android to make mood tracking more accessible.